LLM-Enhanced Dialogue Management for Full-Duplex Spoken Dialogue Systems

 \subsection{Test sets}

-As no benchmark datasets exist for full-duplex evaluation, we generate 1,000 test samples for each interaction scenario \footnote{Test data can be accessed at \url{https://github.com/semanticVAD/testsets}}.
+As no benchmark datasets exist for full-duplex evaluation, we generate 1,000 test samples for each interaction scenario.
 Following Sect.~\ref{Sect:data}, we reconstruct the topic and speaking style pools, and generate 2,000 multi-round conversations.
 From these, 1,000 samples per scenario are randomly selected to evaluate the semantic VAD’s control token predictions.